-LLB (Hons)

-Age 68

-Non-executive director

-Member Audit Committee, Chairman of Vero

-Insurance New Zealand Limited
+Age of Non-executive director Member Audit Committee, Chairman of Vero Insurance New Zealand Limited

 Director since December 2010 and director of Suncorp-Metway Limited since March 2007

 Mr Ricketts is Chairman of Todd Corporation Limited (NZ), and a director of Shopping Centres Australasia Property Group Trustee NZ Limited, Heartland New Zealand Limited and Heartland Bank Limited (NZ).
 He is also a director of the Centre for Independent Studies Limited.